Dixon of Dock Green

-Dixon of Dock Green was a BBC police procedural television series about daily life at a fictional London police station, with the emphasis on petty crime, successfully controlled through common sense and human understanding.
+Dixon of Dock Green is a BBC police procedural television series about daily life at a fictional London police station, with the emphasis on petty crime, successfully controlled through common sense and human understanding.
 It ran from 1955 to 1976.
-The central character, George Dixon, first appeared in the film The Blue Lamp.
-Dixon is a mature and sympathetic police constable, played by Jack Warner in all of the 432 episodes.
+The central character, George Dixon, first appeared in the film The Blue Lamp (1950).
+Dixon is a mature and sympathetic police constable, who was played by Jack Warner in all of the 432 episodes.

-Dixon is the embodiment of a typical "bobby" who would be familiar with the area in which he patrolled and its residents and often lived there himself.
-The series contrasted with later programmes such as Z-Cars, which reflected a more aggressive policing culture.
+Dixon is the supposed embodiment of a typical "bobby" who would be familiar with the area in which he patrolled and its residents and often lived there himself.
+The series contrasted with later programmes such as Z-Cars, which more realistically reflected a more aggressive policing culture.
 It retained a faithful following throughout its run and was voted second-most popular programme on British television in 1961.